ambivalent-axiom/ambivalent-axiom/README.md

 Thanks for visiting!

-You are reading this readme instead of talking to me directly probably because I am superbusy working on my CODELEX final project, it's going to be full functional banking system... can't wait to push it.. 🐱
+You are reading this readme instead of talking to me directly probably because I am superbusy working on my CODELEX final project, it's going to be awesome! can't wait to push it.. 🐱

 If You wanna check my best projects, check: